zeezee300/openwms/README.md

 During the first scan the WMS network ID is determined and the LED light turns red.
 Then the stop button must be pressed (this is the round button between the high and low buttons).

 The USB-Stick should receives scan response messages from any sensor or actuator.
 You can find the new devices put in the Inbox (openhab PAPER UI).
-For your information the current WMS network key will be stored as a property of the WMS-Stick transceiver
+For your information the current WMS network key will be stored as a property of the WMS-Stick transceiver.

 Please note that currently only the preconfigured radio channel 17 is scanned.
 Other channel settings are supported but must be configured manually.
+It is suggested to repeat the process 2-3 times.

 ## Channels
 This binding currently supports following channel types for blinds and weather-moduls: